Akasagarbha Bodhisattva: Wisdom, Wealth, and Zodiac Protection

 - Karma Akasagarbha — Dark Purple: Riding a golden-winged bird (Garuda), representing transformative action and the all-accomplishing wisdom that converts negative karma into positive virtue.

-This fivefold mandala structure reflects a profound Buddhist cosmology: every form of wisdom and spiritual quality is present within the boundless "treasury" of Akasagarbha .
+This fivefold mandala structure reflects a deep Buddhist cosmology: every form of wisdom and spiritual quality is present within Ākāśagarbha's "treasury".

-The Legend Behind the Name: Akasagarbha 's Origin Story
+The Legend Behind the Name: Ākāśagarbha's Origin Story

 The Mahāsamnipāta Sūtra reveals the remarkable origin of Akasagarbha Bodhisattva.
 In a past life, during the age of Buddha Prabhūtaratna, he was born as the son of a great king named Siṃhajīna.
 Though destined for royalty, he chose to renounce the throne and devote himself entirely to the liberation of all beings.

-His acts of generosity were legendary and miraculous: from the boundless sky, he rained down flowers, fragrant oils, precious jewels, and treasures upon the world — bringing joy and fulfillment to all living creatures without discrimination.
-Through these inexhaustible gifts from the heavens, he earned the name Akasagarbha — "he whose treasury is the sky itself."
+Traditional accounts describe his generosity in vivid terms: from the open sky, he showered flowers, fragrant oils, jewels, and treasures upon the world.
+These gifts explain the name Ākāśagarbha — "he whose treasury is the sky itself."

 This origin story beautifully illustrates his dual role: satisfying the immediate material needs of beings while simultaneously enriching them with the deeper wealth of wisdom, compassion, and virtue.